masonfmatthews/readmes/professional.md

 A few other things that I think you should know:

 * I can't imagine working in isolation.
-I need to be a part of a team, organize around common goals, and learn from each other.
+I need to be a part of a team, organized around common goals and learning from each other.
 * I'm a teacher at heart.
 I love helping others grow, especially getting in their heads to identify and iron out assumptions.
 * I think it's important to isolate focused, heads-down tasks (like development) from interrupt-driven tasks (like Slack).
 Mixing the two leads to getting nothing done.
 * I overuse bullet points.